I have to admit…

 What is even more fascinating though, is that I am able to witness all this activity day to day.

-I am so young and witnessing a legendary city on the rise again right before my everyday eyes.
+I get to witness a big city on the rise again right before my everyday eyes.

 It is really something to marvel at.